dhirsch1138/dotfiles/README.md

 Once cloned:
 1. Look at the ReadMes/Documents/SetupReadMe directory
-2. identify the text file for the wm you wish to use (i3 or xmonad)
+2. identify the text file for the wm you wish to use
 3. Look at the text file and install whatever packages it has listed (feel free to omit/change, just know that these config files call these programs.
     They'll need to be updated).